cabrerahector/wordpress-popular-posts/readme.txt

 = 4.0.6 =

 - Improves compatibility with Multisite.
-- Fixes a bug that prevented upgrade process from running on MU (props @gregsullivan!)
+- Fixes a bug that prevented upgrade process from running on MU (props Greg Sullivan!)
 - Improves compatibility with Beaver Builder.

 = 4.0.5 =